-Standard 36: Uninterrupted access to services is emphasized when a client is transitioning to other providers.
+Standard 36: Uninterrupted access to medical care and support services is emphasized when a client is transitioning to other providers.

 When possible, the client will be counseled about managing planned and unplanned transfers in care.

 If the client consents, providers must actively assist in transferring of the care plan.